laminlabs/lamin-docs/docs/influences.md

 ## Biological entities

-In LaminDB, ontologies are used to standardize & validate metadata based on plug-in {mod}`lnschema_bionty`.
+In LaminDB, ontologies are used to standardize & validate metadata based on plug-in {mod}`bionty`.
 It wraps common public ontologies for which Lamin caches curated assets on S3 for robust availability.

 We're not aware of another tool that focuses on leveraging ontologies for curation & validation, but there exist several tools that extend & harmonize ontologies for building knowledge graphs.
 We list two of them below.

 LaminDB does not attempt to create a knowledge graph but assumes that associations between entities are mainly found through experimentation, statistics & machine learning.

 Also within LaminDB, connections between entities can be mapped through the pathway entity and by using enrichment tools or by defining relations between biological entities in custom schema.
-Some relations might be added to `lnschema_bionty` in the future.
+Some relations might be added to `bionty` in the future.

 ### BioLink